iconify/website/docs/usage/css/tailwind/options.md

 With `[prop]iconSets` you can use custom files for icon sets.

-Option is an object, where key is icon set prefix and value is one of the following:
+Option is an object, where key is an icon set prefix, and value is one of the following:

 - `[type]string`: location of icon set JSON file in `[type]IconifyJSON` format.
 - `[type]IconifyJSON`: loaded icon set.
 - `[type]function`: callback that returns `[type]IconifyJSON` icon set.
 Due to Tailwind plugin system limitations, callback must be synchronous.

 Make sure icon set includes `[prop]info` property with `[prop]palette` set.
-This is used by plugin to tell if icon set contains icons with hardcoded palette or monotone icons.
+This is used by plugin to tell if an icon set contains icons with hardcoded palette or monotone icons.
 Mixed icon sets cannot be used.
 See `[type]IconifyInfo` type.

 ```js
 addDynamicIconSelectors({